mozman/ezdxf/fonts/README.md

 Shapefiles
 ----------

-The font-manager also scans the `shapefiles` folder recursively for .shx, .shp and .lff fonts - the basic stroke fonts included in CAD applications.
+The font-manager also scans the folders recursively for .shx, .shp and .lff fonts - the basic stroke fonts included in CAD applications.
 The .shx and .shp fonts are copyright protected and cannot be included in a public github repository.